4. Lists and attributes#

 ## [[2]]

-However, the str function can be used to print R objects in a more concise fashion:
+The display of lists is (un)pretty bloated.
+However, the str function prints any R object in a more concise fashion:

 ## List of 2